Chief Justice John Roberts will not testify before Congress about Supreme Court ethics - KTVZ

 “It is time for Congress to accept its responsibility to establish an enforceable code of ethics for the Supreme Court, the only agency of our government without it,” Durbin said.

+“They may turn to judicial opinions, treatises, scholarly articles, disciplinary decisions, and the historical practice of the Court and the federal judiciary” and they “may also seek advice from the Court’s Legal Office and from their colleagues,” the statement says.

+Indeed, Thomas in a rare statement on April 7 said that he had turned to the advice of his colleagues when deciding that luxury trips paid for by GOP megadonor Harlan Crow did not need to be disclosed in his yearly financial disclosure reports under the ethics guidelines that were in place at the time.

-Last weekend, Durbin released a separate statement noting that Roberts had declined to directly respond to a letter from Durbin asking the chief justice to investigate Thomas’ filings.
-Durbin noted that Roberts had referred the letter to the Judicial Conference which serves as the policy-making body of the federal courts.
+Last weekend, Durbin released a separate statement noting that Roberts had declined to directly respond to a letter asking him to investigate Thomas’ filings but had referred the letter to the Judicial Conference, which serves as the policy-making body of the federal courts.

-Durbin’s statement included a letter from Judge Roslynn Mauskopf, the secretary of the Judicial Conference, that said, “I write in response to the letter of April 10, 2023, from you and other members of the Senate Judiciary Committee to the Chief Justice of the United States, which has been referred to me.”

 The-CNN-Wire